 — Application Status

 In the AdColony Publisher section, you will notice the application status when you create new applications.
 The following is an explanation of each status.

 Market ID not provided: The app’s store bundle ID has not been linked yet.
-Its store bundle ID will be automatically linked when we see 250 daily requests in the app.
+Its store bundle ID will be automatically linked when we see impressions from 100 unique devices in the app.

 SDK not integrated: Our SDK has not been integrated in the app or a live impression has not yet been reported in our dashboard.
 Once a live view is reported, this status requirement will be fulfilled.

 Active zone status bar: This bar indicates the number of zones in the app and divides the bar by color based on the status of each zone.
 Green indicates the zone/s are active and have live ads enabled.
 Red indicates the zone/s are active and have test ads enabled.
 Grey indicates the zone/s are inactive and will not receive ads.
 This view will not appear until your app’s store bundle ID has been linked, you’ve completed the SDK integration, and a live impression has been reported in the app.